Navy Marine Corps Intranet: History

 The Navy's confidence in NMCI today marks a significant turnaround from the challenges cited in the GAO’s report of December 2006.
 The report states that " NMCI has not met its two strategic goals—to provide information superiority and to foster innovation via interoperability and shared services."
 The document also goes on to evaluate HP's performance, "GAO's analysis of available performance data, however, showed that the Navy had met only 3 of 20 performance targets (15 percent) associated with the program's goals and nine related performance categories."

 In contrast are the more recent comments from Vice Admiral Harry B. Harris Jr., deputy chief of naval operations for communication networks (OPNAV N-6) and deputy chief information officer, Department of the Navy.
 "I believe that NMCI in 2008 is achieving much of what we had hoped NMCI would achieve.
 It's leveled the playing field for security.
 It's allowed us to do things like push security patches that go through the whole enterprise that's on NMCI.
 If you look at NMCI historically, it was probably the first step for the Navy to move into what was then called Joint Vision 2010 and now is Joint Vision 2020.
 It's actually done that, and it's moving the Navy toward the U.S. Defense Department's goal of information superiority.
 So, I see a lot of good things with NMCI."

-NMCI works today and it continues to improve as user needs evolve and technology opportunities arise.
-During the final two years of the contract, technology initiatives included new hardware, applications, and services to support the Navy and Marine Corps' advanced IT needs.
+NMCI works today as user needs evolve and technology opportunities arise.
+During the final two years of the contract, technology initiatives included new hardware, applications, and services to support the Navy and Marine Corps' IT needs.
 HP will install more than 110,000 new laptops and desktops, and will push more upgrades to improve end-users' IT capabilities through upgraded machine capacity, new operating systems, and new service lines.